-Until November 2019, Chris presented Tuesday and Thursday Lunchtime as well as previously hosting Monday Lunchtime until July 2019.
+Chris has been one of the Lunchtime presenters for nearly two years having previously hosted the Monday edition and currently hosts the Thursday edition.
 He is also the previous host of The Sunday Talk In and Awesome ’80s.
-Chris has also been stand in host for Andi Struthers on Night Time Love.
+Chris has also been a regular stand in host for Night Time Love.

 Chris’ favourite artists include Steve Winwood, Bruce Hornsby, Stephen Bishop and Christopher Cross.